TUTORIAL 1: BOLD-CVR based on computer controlled CO2 stimulus

 % be applied.
 This can vary depending on the data (i.e. trial and error).

 To remove spikes from motion or high frequency noise these try the 'denoiseData' function.
 When the wavelet toolbox is available, this function uses a wavelet-based approach.
-Otherwise a more simple gaussian approach is applied however this can result in a temporal shift.
-Low-pass filtering is another option - this can be done via output from the 'glmCVRidx' function (see manual).
+Otherwise a more simple moving window approach is applied, however this can result in a temporal shift.
+Low-pass filtering is another option - this can be done using the bandpassfilt.m function.

 opts.spatialdim = 3; %default = 2